~ Seed for CABBAGES ~

 This fantastic Spanish heirloom has absolutely enormous leaves - and it looks like a Kale rather than a cabbage; it makes no head, just a tall stalk with a loose head on top.
 You simply take the huge leaves a few at a time to eat all year round.

 You can even keep it going for two years or more!
 Just cut it back when it tries to flower - it makes new growth, ideal for fresh cabbage in spring during the ‘hungry gap’.

 You can use it as cooked greens just as normal.
 But Tree Cabbage like this is also a key ingredient in the classic Spanish dish 'Caldo Gallego' - which is a delicious leaf, bean, and meat stew.

 Grows like cabbage, harvested like a kale .
 Very, very rare.
-Short lived perennial provided the flowers are removed as they form.
+Can be a short-lived perennial vegetable if the flowers are removed as they form.

 A special variety from France - we like the pointy green heads!
 Chosen because very quick-growing, traditionally it is sown in autumn for harvest early the following spring (dark green in the calendar).